wttech/bobcat/docs/_docs/guides/first-aem-test.md

 title: Writing your first AEM authoring test with Bobcat
 ---

-This guide uses `bobcat-aem-junit` template to create tests.
-Some concepts are the same as in [first test guide]({{site.baseurl}}/docs/guides/first-test/) and we won't explain them here.
+This guide uses the `bobcat-aem-junit` template to generate a Bobcat project.
+Some concepts are the same as in [the first test guide]({{site.baseurl}}/docs/guides/first-test/) and we won't explain them here.

 ## Context

-We will write a test that will check the following:
+We will write a test that will do the following:

-1. Login to AEM author instance
+1. Login to an AEM author instance
-2. We create simple test page with few components
+2. Create a simple test page with a couple of components
-3. Configure text component
+3. Configure a text component
-4. Check if component has entered values
+4. Check if a component has entered values
-5. Remove created page after test is finished.
+5. Remove the created page after the test is finished

-We will use AEM 6.4 instance.
+We will use an AEM 6.4 instance.

 ## Setup

-We used gradle template so we have much of the job already done.
-We have already prepared default [runmode]({{site.baseurl}}docs/modules/core/runmodes/) with all required modules:
+We used the `bobcat-aem-junit` gradle template so we have a large part of the job already done.
+We have the default [runmode]({{site.baseurl}}docs/modules/core/runmodes/) already prepared with all required modules:

 ```yaml
 - com.cognifide.qa.bb.modules.CoreModule